sphars/math-sheets/README.md

 There are a couple features still in-progress:

 - Use alternative notations, such as the long-division notation
-- Using custom fonts in the PDF (only Courier is available in the PDF for now)

 See [ISSUES](https://github.com/sphars/math-sheets/issues) for details about upcoming features.